som-shahlab/ehr_ml/doc_src/source/clmbr.rst

 The function featurize_patients provides code that performs this tasks

-.. py:function:: ehr_ml.clmbr.featurize_patients(model_dir: str, l: labeler.SavedLabeler) -> np.array
+.. py:function:: ehr_ml.clmbr.featurize_patients(model_dir: str, extract_dir: str, l: labeler.SavedLabeler) -> np.array

     Featurize patients using the given model and labeler.
     The result is a numpy array aligned with l.get_labeler_data().